brouberol/contexttimer/README.txt

 Thanks
 ------
-Thanks to halloi and wolanko for their helpful insights and contributions.
+Thanks to halloi, wolanko and Jon Blackburn for their helpful insights and contributions.

 License
 -------